The Importance of Communication for Medical Assistants

 Ready for a new career in the medical assisting field?
 The Medical Assistant Classes at Hunter Business School prepares competent, entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains required for professional practice.
 The Medical Assistant program provides hands-on experience in a real medical setting where you can foster professional relationships with actual patients.
 Medical Assistant students spend 160 hours in an externship in an actual medical environment where they are supervised and taught in order to gain valuable on-the-job training.

-Contact us today to find out more on how to become a medical assistant on Long Island.
+Contact us today to find out more on how to become a medical assistant on Long Island, New York.